Your Visa

 • Attend and check in for all your classes and lectures.
 You must not have any unauthorized absences.

-• Inform the University and International Centre if your contact details change (e.g. your email address, phone number or home address).
+• Inform the University if your contact details change (e.g. your email address, phone number, UK term time address home address).
+This can be done via eVision.

 • You may need to inform the UKVI or Home Office of relevant changes; this can be done with the Notification of Change of Circumstances: Form MCC